Aston Villa reports 'significant' virus outbreak - WHIZ News

 The Premier League club canceled first-team training ahead of Friday’s match.
 Villa is also scheduled to host Tottenham in a league game next Wednesday.

-“A second round of testing was carried out immediately and produced more positive results today,” the club said Thursday.
+“A second round of testing was carried out immediately and produced more positive results today,” Villa said earlier Thursday.

 Earlier, Southampton’s third-round FA Cup game against Shrewsbury scheduled for Saturday at St. Mary’s Stadium was called off after the third-division team reported a coronavirus outbreak.